eaudeweb/visual.regresso/README.md

 (sudo) npm link
 ```

-In your project, copy `.visual.regresso.starterkit` to `.visual.regresso` and rename all `.example` files.
+In your project, copy `visual.regresso.starterkit` to `visual.regresso` and rename all `.example` files.

 Copy `config.example.yml` to `config.yml` and customize if necessary.